Civ13/civ13-wiki/wiki/Rules.md

 ### Escalation:

-Because server is MRP/HRP, this means you must “escalate” conflicts.
+Because the server is considered MRP/HRP, it means you must “escalate” conflicts.
-Escalation is the act of using RP to build up tensions.
+Escalation is the act of using RP to build up tension before engaging in a conflict.
+Verbal communication should take plaace
-Usable of emote verbs and the “me” verb are strongly encouraged for escalating when you cannot communicate verbally.
+Usage of emote verbs and the “me” verb are strongly encouraged for escalating when you cannot communicate verbally.
 For example, if you want to rob someone, escalation should look something like this: